stdevel/katprep/doc/source/man/katprep_populate.1.rst

 It is a good idea to start-over by specifying your monitoring and hypervisor systems and enabling **dry-run** mode:

-| $ katprep_populate --virt-uri st-vcsa03.stankowic.loc --virt-type
+| $ katprep_populate –virt-uri st-vcsa03.stankowic.loc –virt-type
-  pyvmomi --mon-url https://st-mon03.stankowic.loc:5665 -C pinkepank.auth
+  pyvmomi –mon-url https://st-mon03.stankowic.loc:5665 -C pinkepank.auth
-  --dry-run
+  –dry-run
 | INFO:katprep_populate:This is just a SIMULATION - no changes will be
   made.
 | INFO:katprep_populate:Host ‘giertz.stankowic.loc’ ==> set/update